AgroOmni: A Large-Scale Multi-view Agricultural Dataset for Cross-Scale Multimodal Reasoning: Reproducibility and Implementation Details

 \subsection{Stage-wise Training Pipeline}

-The training pipeline of our proposed AgroNVILA is executed in a rigorous two-stage progression.
-The comprehensive hyperparameters for both stages are summarized in \cref{tab:hyperparameters}.
+The training pipeline for establishing our robust multimodal baselines is executed in a rigorous two-stage progression.
+The comprehensive hyperparameters for both stages are summarized in Table~\ref{tab:hyperparameters}.

-\textbf{Stage 1: Supervised Fine-Tuning (SFT).} In this initial perception-alignment phase, we fine-tune the multimodal framework using the AgroOmni dataset.
-To ensure parameter efficiency while acquiring domain-specific knowledge, we freeze the language backbone and inject Low-Rank Adaptation (LoRA) modules ($r=128, \alpha=256$) into the base LLM.
-The vision encoder remains strictly frozen, while the vision-language projector and the newly initialized VCMN module are fully updated.
+\textbf{Stage 1: Supervised Fine-Tuning (SFT).} In this initial alignment phase, we fine-tune the foundational multimodal framework using the complete AgroOmni dataset.
+To ensure parameter efficiency while effectively acquiring domain-specific spatial knowledge, we freeze the language backbone and inject Low-Rank Adaptation (LoRA) modules ($r=128, \alpha=256$) into the base LLM.
+The vision encoder remains strictly frozen, while the vision-language projector is fully updated to map visual tokens into the LLM's continuous latent space.
 The model is trained for a single epoch with a maximum sequence length of 5120.

-\textbf{Stage 2: Agronomic Reasoning Policy Optimization (ARPO).} In the final reinforcement learning stage, we unfreeze the LLM backbone for full-parameter training to align its decision-making trajectory with expert logic.
-We follow a Domain-aware Relative Policy Optimization (DRPO) style objective: for each prompt we sample a group of $G=8$ rollouts, compute group-relative normalized advantages with hierarchical domain and in-domain (K-means) temperature scaling, and optimize the clipped surrogate objective plus a KL penalty to the frozen reference policy.
-Our ARPO experiments use 4 GPUs, with each device generating 2 rollout per prompt ($G_{\mathrm{local}}=2$).
-The vision tower remains frozen and gradient checkpointing is enabled to fit the computation on 4$\times$A100 (80GB).
-To prevent catastrophic forgetting of the spatial and semantic priors acquired during SFT, we use a small learning rate ($2 \times 10^{-7}$), a KL coefficient $\beta=0.05$, and PPO-style clipping ($\varepsilon=0.2$).
-The combined reward includes a format term (weight $0.1$); samples with near-uniform group rewards are skipped (threshold $0.05$) to avoid low-signal updates.
+\textbf{Stage 2: Reinforcement Learning Alignment.} In the subsequent reinforcement learning stage, we unfreeze the LLM backbone for full-parameter training alongside the vision-language projector, while the vision encoder remains strictly frozen.
+To align the model's decision-making with expert agronomic logic, we employ group-based policy optimization (GRPO and DRPO).
+During training, we process each prompt by sampling a group of $G=8$ rollouts using a sampling temperature of $0.9$ and a maximum generation length of $128$ tokens.
+Optimization is driven by AdamW with a constant learning rate of $2 \times 10^{-7}$ for the LLM (scaled by $0.1$ for the projector), a weight decay of $0.01$, and PPO-style clipping ($\varepsilon=0.2$).
+Notably, when applying DRPO, the objective is further regularized by a KL penalty ($\beta=0.05$) anchored to the reference policy.
+To manage the intensive memory footprint, we enable gradient checkpointing and maintain a global batch size of 32, configured via a per-device batch size of 1 prompt and 4 gradient accumulation steps.
+The reward computation incorporates a format-checking term (weight $0.1$), and samples yielding near-uniform group rewards are dynamically skipped (threshold $0.05$) to prevent low-signal updates.